hms11rn/MtpJava/README.md

       String deviceDescription = device.getDescription();
       System.out.println("Name: " + deviceName);

-      // This is really important, to access any other method in PortableDevice class you MUST call device.open(); device.open();
+      // To access any other method in the PortableDevice class, it is important to call device.open() device.open();

-      String firmwareVersion = device.getFirmwareVersion();
+      String firmwareVersion = device.getFirmwareVersion(); // Example method that requires the device connection to be open

       // obtain root objects
       IPortableDeviceObject[] roots = device.getRootObjects();